LeshaTat/local-di-example/README.md

 })
 ```

-In a real project, you may want to further minimize the code, for example, by reducing mentions of dependency keys (e.g., "useGreetings"), or even adding a mass generation of such functions.
+In a real project, one may want to further minimize the code, for example, by reducing mentions of dependency keys (e.g., "useGreetings"), or even adding a mass generation of such functions.
 However, each of this tooling will increase the complexity of a declaration and make it less explicit.
-So, we leave this decision up to you.

-After these adjustments you can use the simplified constructor for tests.
+Now we can enjoy the simplified constructor for tests.

 ```typescript
 const TestApp = App.testGen({